cecmaxlocal/hyijsylb/README.md

 ## File Globals (`globals.bi`)

-The `globals.bi` file is expected to contain global declarations, constants, and shared variables used throughout the IDENews application.
+The `globals.bi` file is expected to contain global declarations, constants, and shared variables used throughout the IDECNews application.
 This typically includes:

 *   **Constants:** For screen dimensions, color codes, API keys (if applicable), etc.
 *   **Global Variables:** For application state, user settings, news data structures, etc.